 On September 21, the Duke of Württemberg made a junction with the Austrian Corps of Luszinsky and encamped at Pretzsch on the Elbe 24 km downstream of Torgau.

 On September 23, Zedwitz encamped at Mahitzschen and passed the Elbe shortly after.

 On September 24, the Austro-Imperial Army marched on Torgau and cannonaded the town without significant results.
 It then encamped at Großwig, sending its grenadiers to Liptitz (unidentified location).

 On September 25, the Duke of Württemberg, who still was at Pretzsch, threw a bridge on the Elbe.
-Luzinsky did the same at Dommitzsch and sent his vanguard across the Elbe.
+Luszinsky did the same at Dommitzsch and sent his vanguard across the Elbe.

 On September 26, Hülsen resolved to retire on the right bank of the Elbe, his sudden orders causing disorders while crossing the bridge.
 The same day at noon, the Austro-Imperial Army was on the move, listlessly following up the retiring Prussian force.